hantsy/micronaut-sandbox/docs/r2dbc-kotlin-co.md

 ```

-Firstly, create a mock bean for `PostRepository`, then do stubbing with a `coEvery` and verify the calls in the mocks with `coVerify`.
+Firstly, create a mock bean for `PostRepository` , then do stubbing with a `coEvery` and verify the calls in the mocks with `coVerify` clause.

 Get the complete [source codes](https://github.com/hantsy/micronaut-sandbox/tree/master/r2dbc-kotlin-co) from my Github.